GuessWhatGame/clevr/README.md

 - FiLM: Visual Reasoning with a General Conditioning Layer [2] https://arxiv.org/abs/1709.07871

 and unpublished results from:
 - Modulating early visual processing by language [1] https://arxiv.org/abs/1707.00683

 The code was equally developed by Florian Strub (University of Lille) and Harm de Vries (University of Montreal)

 The project is part of the CHISTERA - IGLU Project.

-PS: more results to come...

 #### Summary: